Wisconsin Animal Welfare Laws

 Section 29.088 (1) and (2) prohibits the use of bait containing poison in forests, fields, or other places where it might destroy wild animals or birds.
 No person may take a wild animal with explosives or poison gas.

-Chapter 951 contains the statutes regarding crimes against animals.
+Chapter 951 contains the statutes regarding crimes against animals and contain civil forfeitures as well as animal penalties.
 The key statutes in this chapter relate to mistreating animals, instigating fights between animals, abandoning animals, and shooting at caged or staked animals.
-This chapter also contains a number of other statutes, such as prohibitions on the sale of artificially colored live chicks or ducklings, and harassment of police or fire animals.
-These statutes relate to crimes against animals, and contain a number of civil forfeitures, as well as criminal penalties.
+This chapter also contains prohibitions on the sale of artificially colored live chicks or ducklings, and harassment of police or fire animals.

 Section 95.235 Prohibits the sale of utensils painted with any substance having a toxic effect on livestock, where the utensil is intended for the purpose of feeding livestock.

-Section 134.52 prohibits the shipment of chickens in crowed or congested conditions that endanger the well-being of the chickens.
+Section 134.52 prohibits the shipment of chickens in crowded or congested conditions that endanger the well-being of the chickens.

 Section 562.105 requires the use of humane methods to kill racing dogs.

 Section 195.24 requires railroads to give precedence to shipments of livestock over other freight.

 Section 562.001 expresses a legislative intent that animals bred and used for racing in the state be treated humanely throughout their lives.

 Department of Natural Resources (DNR)

 Section 169.39 requires the DNR to promulgate rules regarding the humane care and housing of native wild animals that are held in captivity.